Introduction

 What should I do if the contractor asks for feedback on their proposal?

-Yes, provide constructive feedback that highlights both strengths and areas for improvement, as this can help them in future opportunities.
+Provide constructive feedback that points out both strengths and areas for improvement, as this can assist them in future opportunities.

 How can I ensure my message is received well?

-Yes, if you use a calm and empathetic tone, and clearly articulate your message, it will help in minimizing any negative reactions.
+Using a calm and empathetic tone while clearly articulating your message will help minimize any negative reactions.

 What if the contractor reacts negatively to the news?